ahmedbellaaj10/llm-streamlit-app/README.md

 MIT License.
 Use freely, modify responsibly.

 ---

-## 🛠 Next Ideas (Coming Soon)

-- [ ] Streamed responses
-- [ ] Dockerization
-- [ ] Model switching
-- [ ] Chat history

----

 ## 💬 Feedback?

-Feel free to open issues or contribute improvements.
-Star ⭐ the repo if this helped!
+Star ⭐ the repo or open an issue — contributions welcome!